By D.R. Miller

-A few months ago, I wrote about China’s penetration into the Caribbean markets for anyone who has access to a red carpet.
-The modernization of technology and infrastructures brought to the region should not be an economic long-term sentence for some.
+Few months ago, I wrote about China’s penetration into the Caribbean markets for anyone who has access to a red carpet.
+The modernization of technology and infrastructures brought to this region and others should not be an economic long-term sentence for some.

 This new colonization with local hidden alliances has not lifted the poor from poverty.
 Many still depend on handouts for survival while the middle class struggles.
 The lack of transparency, accountability and ignorance continue to slow growth.

 One report noted that China uses its financial influence and CARICOM as its umpire to expand.
 Several projects, from medical centers to stadiums in St Lucia, Grenada, Dominica, and Jamaica, and others with cheap loans has some positive effects, but who are the real long-term beneficiaries?